Spotted LanternFly at Our Nursery

 What To Do If You See Spotted LanternFly:

 Penn State and the Pennsylvania Department of Agriculture have been working on trials for control measures, and their work is continuing.
-Since many people are anxious for control measures immediately, they have put together this information sheet.
-Please note it may be too late in the season at this time (fall) to apply systemic pesticides.
 Any pesticide should be used with care, only according to label directions, and with the knowledge that other insects will be affected as well.